VictoriaLogs is GA - Try it out now!

 When you run your own servers, even within the cloud, provisioning a new server takes time.
 This encourages many organizations to run with a surplus of capacity.
 While this solves the problem of unexpected spikes in load, it can be wasteful and increase costs.
 A managed service can be scaled very quickly, allowing you to size your instances to better match your load.

 Not all managed monitoring services are more cost effective for all businesses, as many have opaque pricing structures that lead to you paying more than you intended.
 If cost is a factor in your decision, pricing structures are always worth examining before making the purchase.
-For this reason, Managed VictoriaMetrics is designed with price transparency in mind.
+For this reason, VictoriaMetrics Cloud is designed with price transparency in mind.
 You will always know what your VictoriaMetrics bill will be at the end of the month.

 Scalability